-- 9 (a) No person shall fail to follow or otherwise violate any provision of this chapter or any condition of any approval granted under this chapter or the City of Boulder Design and Construction Standards. - (b) No person shall commence any construction activity, new development, or redevelopment except in conformity with all of the provisions of this chapter and the City of Boulder Design and Construction Standards and with the conditions of any approval granted under this chapter. - 13 (c) No person shall commence any construction activity, new development, or redevelopment except in conformity with any construction plans approved under the City of Boulder Design and Construction Standards. - 15 (d) No owner of SCMs shall fail to maintain in operational condition any on-site detention facility or control measure for post-construction water quality that is required as part of a final drainage report or other approval. - 17 (e) No person shall tamper with, modify, disable or in any way damage any fixture or control measure required under this chapter. - 18 (f) No person shall violate the terms and conditions of any special agreement or permit issued under this chapter.
-19 () No person shall violate the terms and conditions of any special agreement or permit issued under this chapter. - (g) No person shall fail to comply with any order of the city manager issued under this chapter.
+- (a) No person shall fail to follow or otherwise violate any provision of this chapter or any condition of any approval granted under this chapter or the City of Boulder Design and Construction Standards. - (b) No person shall commence any construction activity, new development, or redevelopment except in conformity with all of the provisions of this chapter and the City of Boulder Design and Construction Standards and with the conditions of any approval granted under this chapter. - (c) No person shall commence any construction activity, new development, or redevelopment except in conformity with any construction plans approved under the City of Boulder Design and Construction Standards. - (d) No owner of SCMs shall fail to maintain in operational condition any on-site detention facility or control measure for post-construction water quality that is required as part of a final drainage report or other approval. - (e) No person shall tamper with, modify, disable or in any way damage any fixture or control measure required under this chapter. - (f) No person shall violate the terms and conditions of any special agreement or permit issued under this chapter. - (g) No person shall fail to comply with any order of the city manager issued under this chapter.